 The time-wasting, care-delaying, insurance company cost-control process known as prior authorization has gone from a rarely employed tool to discourage use of extremely pricey interventions to a form of utilization management that comes as naturally to payers as breathing does to the rest of us.

 Prior authorization is overused, and existing processes present significant administrative and clinical concerns.
-That is why fixing prior authorization is a critical component of the AMA Recovery Plan for America’s Physicians.
+That is why the AMA is fixing prior authorization by challenging insurance companies to eliminate care delays, patient harms and practice hassles.

 Like Hydra of Greek mythology, prior authorization is a multiheaded monster that is difficult to kill.
 One head is characterized by slugging response times, another by an overwhelming and increasing volume of requirements, yet another by inadequate peer-to-peer reviews—and there’s more.
 As the physician’s powerful ally in health care, the AMA is tackling prior authorization with research, practice tools and reform resources.